lemonsaurus/blackbox/README.md

 - NOTE: If the bucket is public, no credentials are necessary.

 ### Dropbox
-Dropbox storage handler needs a user access token.
-For this:
+The Dropbox storage handler needs a user access token in order to work.
+To get one, do the following:
-- Create Dropbox account (if you don't have).
+- Create a Dropbox account (if you don't already have one).
 - Go to https://dropbox.com/developers
-- Create a new application with App Folder (full access is not recommended, because without directory defined in the configuration it will have destructive results).
+- Create a new application with App Folder access. **Do not give it full access**, as this may have dangerous, destructive consequences if configured incorrectly.

-You can also define a custom location (root is App Folder) using `upload_directory` optional parameter.
+You can also define a custom location (root is App Folder) using the `upload_directory` optional parameter.
 This **should** begin with slash and **must** end with slash.
 Default is root.
-Note that all files in this directory will be deleted after `retention_days`.

 The configuration connections strings may look like the following:
 ```